 Tipping differs from country to country and depending on the service offered.
 It does, however, make up a significant part of many people’s income, like waiters and guides, so should not be overlooked when budgeting for a safari.

-When tipping, be sure to give the tip directly to the person for which it is intended.
+When tipping, be sure to give the tip directly to the person for whom it is intended.

 In South Africa, tips are usually paid in South African Rands, but US Dollars can also be given.
 In the rest of Africa, US Dollars are preferred.
 Make sure you have smaller denominations, as change may not be easy to get.